 You will be asked to give the category name.
 This is for the Spanish version.
 So, give the correct Spanish translation of your category.

-Once done, click on “Add New Category” button.
+Once done, click on the “Add New Category” button.

-Now your translation category will be added on the category list.
+Now your translation category will be added to the category list.

 Apply the similar step to translate other categories as well.

 You can translate the existing tags of your WordPress website in the same process.

 3) Translating Menu

 Before translating the menu of your WordPress website, you need to create the menu first.